BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

   - Added 'Tax Include' in field at backend level which get the setting of 'Tax Include'.
   - Added Condition on search tax base on 'Included in Price'.
   - Transfer Stock Manage Settings from WooCommerce to Odoo and handle the mapping during import process.

+* Export of Refunds:
+  - Enable the Export functionality in bad_connector_woocommerce to transfer Refunds from Odoo to WooCommerce.
+  - Handle mapping of Refund data during the export process.
+  - Stock Picking Level Enhancement:After confirming the Sale Order, validating the Delivery Order, Create the Return with its Return Reason and then validate Return, there we added a new field called "Refund Quantity With Amount" at the stock.picking level.If the boolean associated with this field is set to True, it allows the export of refunds to WooCommerce.
+  - Backend Functionality:Introduced a new feature – "Export Refunds" button at the backend level.This button facilitates the export of all eligible returns for refunds.

 **Known issues/Roadmap**
 ************************